hyperledger/besu-docs/docs/public-networks/how-to/bonsai-limit-trie-logs.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-To decrease the database size when using the [Bonsai Trie](../concepts/data-storage-formats#bonsai-tries) data storage format, enable the early access feature `--Xbonsai-limit-trie-logs-enabled`.
+Since Besu version 24.6.0, when using the [Bonsai Trie](../concepts/data-storage-formats#bonsai-tries) data storage format, [`--bonsai-limit-trie-logs-enabled`](../reference/cli/options.md#bonsai-limit-trie-logs-enabled) is enabled by default, unless [`--sync-mode=FULL`](../reference/cli/options.md#sync-mode) in which case this option is disallowed and must be set to false.
 When enabled, this feature can reduce database growth by more than 3 GB each week on Mainnet.

 ## Limit and prune trie logs